Alejogb1/job-board/blog-data/unresolvable-dependency-resolving-parameter-error-injection.md

 Make sure the data type you are injecting in the container matches the parameter in the classes constructor that's very important to avoid this problem Also be cautious about the way parameters are extracted from configuration files because there is always room for type mismatches if you are using JSON files or reading data from the operating system

-Alright so what to do if you are stuck There are a lot of resources that will give you a good understanding of dependency injection.
+so what to do if you are stuck There are a lot of resources that will give you a good understanding of dependency injection.
 I recommend you check out "Dependency Injection Principles, Practices, and Patterns" by Steven van Deursen and Mark Seemann for a real deep dive.
 Also for a more framework specific approach you should consult the official documentation of your chosen container that is what I always do It should usually describe all possible scenarios and edge cases in detail
 Also the documentation of your language should cover parameter injection very well

 And one last thing be sure to test your container with automated tests it will save you from a lot of issues in production also its a good practice to use linting tools in your code to avoid common errors like type mismatches so you don't end up doing silly mistakes like injecting a string when you need an int.